Ryu doesn't need no stinkin' sleeves to kick your ass.

 - Also, Zuko goes sleeveless on occasion in the first season, when wearing his training/lounging outfit.
 Cue massive squees whenever this outfit appears.

 - When Katara adopts a more combat appropriate version of her usual outfit, it also lacks sleeves.

 - The Legend of Korra shows off Korra's well-toned arms with a sleeveless outfit.
 She even tries to roll up the sleeves and cape on her airbending training uniform.
 She doesn't even usually wear sleeves in the winter or at the South Pole (except when she's wearing her coat), her season two outfit has Detached Sleeves that still show her shoulders, and even her formal wear is sleeveless.

-- When Bolin is saving the president at the Pro-Bending arena, he tears of the sleeves of his jacket (to inadvertently match Nuktuk, Hero of the South, who NEVER wears sleeves despite living at the South Pole) before kicking some serious Northern Water Tribe ass.
+- When Bolin is saving the president at the Pro-Bending arena, he tears of the sleeves of his jacket (inadvertently matching the character he plays, Nuktuk, Hero of the South, who NEVER wears sleeves despite living at the South Pole) before kicking some serious Northern Water Tribe ass.

 - Todd on Beavis and Butt-Head.